BogdanM1/PAK-KTM/README.md

 <img src="imgs/examples_imgs/plga/3.jpg?raw=true" width="300" />
  </figure>

- **More details about examples can be found in the Examples directory.**
+<strong>More details about examples can be found in the Examples directory.</strong>